ldbc/ldbc_snb_interactive_v1_impls/tigergraph/README.md

 ```bash
 ./scripts/setup.sh
 ```
 This step may take a while (several minutes), as it is responsible for defining the queries, loading jobs, loading the data and installing the queries.
-After the data is ready, you can explore the graph using TigerGraph GraphStudio in the browser: `http://localhost:14240/`
+After the data is ready, you can explore the graph using TigerGraph GraphStudio in the browser: `http://localhost:14240/`.
+By default, the docker terminal can be accessed via `ssh tigergraph@localhost -p 14022` using password tigergraph.

 The above scripts can be executed with a single command:
 ```bash